pivotal/docs-tap/aws-resources.hbs.md

 Creating the control plane and node group can take anywhere from 30-60 minutes.

->**Note:** This step is optional if you already have an existing EKS Cluster of at least v1.22 with OpenID Connect (OIDC) authentication enabled.
+>**Note** This step is optional if you already have an existing EKS Cluster of at least v1.22 with OpenID Connect (OIDC) authentication enabled.
 To enable the OIDC provider, see this [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

 ## <a id='create-container-repos'></a>Create the container repositories